VarunSambanni/Graph-Algo-Visualizer/README.md

 ![pic6](https://user-images.githubusercontent.com/87132174/156873268-d515ae55-bf09-436b-94a5-6d175dcc471f.jpg)

-The app also allows the user to add blocks, through which traversal is not possible.
+The app also allows the user to add blocks, through which traversal is not possible, instead of using the randomize option.

 ![pic5](https://user-images.githubusercontent.com/87132174/156873200-b0996aba-d116-4470-b790-97606b6e5050.jpg)